Aakhri Station (film)

 Aakhri Station is a prime example of film making of East Pakistan: literary and socially conscious.
 The story of the film revolves around the romance of Fozia, station master's daughter and Jameel, an honest engineer surrounded by corrupt contractors.
 Shabnam's performance in the film was praised and is regarded as one of her career's best.
-The film was included in the list of 10 Best Films of Pakistani cinema by BBC Urdu.
+The film was included in the list of "10 Best Films of Pakistani cinema" by BBC Urdu.

 Plot

 Jamil, a young engineer comes to East Pakistan where he joins the railway department.
-On station, there is a mentally retarded girl who often wanders there.
-It comes across to Jamil that there is a backstory behind her mental retardation.
+On station, there is an intellectually disabled girl who often wanders there.
+It comes across to Jamil that there is a backstory behind her intellectual disability.
 Some time before, her marriage was called off because her father could not fulfill the groom's demand of huge dowry.
-Her father died in result and she became unconscious/mad.
+Her father died in result and caused her mental state to decline.